Bluejay Diagnostics Inc. (BJDX) Reveals an Earnings Mystery

 BJDX’s Market Performance

-The simple moving average for the period of the last 20 days is -23.91% for BJDX stocks with a simple moving average of -23.91% for the last 200 days.
+The volatility ratio for the week stands at 16.71% while the volatility levels for the past 30 days are set at 14.93% for Bluejay Diagnostics Inc..
+The simple moving average for the period of the last 20 days is -5.70% for BJDX stocks with a simple moving average of -8.75% for the last 200 days.

-During the last 5 trading sessions, BJDX fell by -23.05%, in comparison to the 20-day moving average.
-In addition, Bluejay Diagnostics Inc. saw -51.69% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BJDX rose by +26.61%, in comparison to the 20-day moving average, which settled at $3.03.
+In addition, Bluejay Diagnostics Inc. saw -44.55% in overturn over a single year, with a tendency to cut further losses.